muratk5n/thirdwave/en/2020/07/crowd-wisdom.md

 4+2,2+4,1+5,3+3,etc..
 More chance to hit it.
 Very low, very high nums are harder.
 Easy sums form the bulk in the middle.

-Anyway; then, if shooting errors, weight guesses are `true value + normal noise`, averaging removes noise, bcz average of zero-centered Gaussian (which is noise) is zero.
-This is the magic.

-(Height is normal of course.. many factors contribute to height.
+Height frequency is normal.. many factors contribute to height.
 Some ppl might have a fat ass, small back, others large back, skinny ass.
 Large or small head..
-All cld lead to same height)
+All cld lead to same height.

-Both shooting, and weight guessing involves knowledge / skill BTW, very important.
+Both shooting, and weight guessing involves knowledge / skill BTW.
 Good noise around bullseye means person knows how to shoot.
 Judging weight by naked eye is possible bcz we have innate knowledge of weights of things, through evolution, and part of growing up, so the noise is normal.
 Stat ppl know this, when they apply a model to data, they determine whether it is good by looking at its mistake, its "residual" (diff between model pred, and real data).
-If resid is gaussian, they are happy.
+If resid is gaussian, that's good.
 Bad models leave patterns in data.
-When unskilled (or dumb) people eff up you know why.
-There is pattern in their eff ups (usually due to some bias).
+When unskilled (or dumb) people screw up you know why.
+There is pattern in their muck ups (usually due to some bias).